drm-nl/dwaynemonroe.github.io/README.md

 [Silicon Landlords: On the Narrowing of AI’s Horizon](https://www.thenation.com/article/culture/ai-big-tech-monopoly/) - for the Nation in the US

-# My book on Azure Cost Management

-[Here’s the book](https://www.azurefinops.com/) I wrote a few years ago (in need of a bit of updating) about how to use the Azure portal’s built-in cost management tool to track your costs on that platform

 # A Few Podcast Appearances